 Sarah Trundle is a Charlottesville, Va. painter who, after beginnings in representational art, now works primarily in abstraction.

 Her unique and many-layered paintings range from bold, geometric, brightly colored abstracts, to serene, monochromatic, minimalism.
 These seemingly disparate styles evidence the relationsip between order and chaos, between simplicity and complexity, that fuels her process.

-Her work is an exploration of the interdependence of these seemingly opposite but interdependent concepts.
+Her work is an exploration of the interdependence of these seemingly opposite concepts.
 Rarely working in a serial way, each painting represents a unique end result of a constantly shifting and evolving process.
 Her approach is one of obscuring and re-defining, of complicating and consolidating, of taking risks to see what surprises emerge to inform each subsequent step, and eventually lead to the final balance that give her that "aha!!" moment and finishes the painting.
 The simplicity of the final product thus often belies the complexity of its creation.

 It is this struggle and process, this push pull between simple and complex, between random and intentional, between order and choas, between apparent and obscured, this "what if...?" line of thinking, that Sarah sees as an integral part of the finished painting as a whole.
-She thus strives to give the viewer a window into this struggle, by often leaving edges raw and unfished, marks in-competely rubbed or scraped out, and remnants of early layers, shifted lines and shapes, indecision and risks, all still visible.
+She thus strives to give the viewer a window into this struggle by leaving remnants of early marks and layers, shifted lines and shapes, and indecision and risks, all still visible.

-She is represented by several galleries nationwide and she is honored to have her work in numerous private and public collections.
+She is represented by several galleries nationwide and is honored to have her work in numerous private and public collections internationally.

 Sarah holds a bachelor’s degree in psychology from Dartmouth College and a Masters Degree in Social Work from Virginia Commonwealth University.
 She started her career as a full time artist after having worked many years as a mental health therapist (who always dabbled in art).